Cli4d/Open-Source-101-Learn-Collaborate-Appreciate/GIFtastic/GIFs.md

 To find a GIF that you want to add, you can use one of the following sources:

-- [GIPHY](): This is a popular platform that offers a huge collection of GIFs for various categories and topics.
+- [GIPHY](https://giphy.com/): This is a popular platform that offers a huge collection of GIFs for various categories and topics.
 You can search for a GIF that matches your interest and copy the URL from the address bar or right-click on the GIF and select "Copy image address".
-- [Tenor]: This is another platform that provides a wide range of GIFs for different occasions and moods.
+- [Tenor](https://tenor.com/search/tenor-gifs): This is another platform that provides a wide range of GIFs for different occasions and moods.
 You can browse or search for a GIF that suits your purpose and copy the URL from the address bar or right-click on the GIF and select "Copy image address".
-- [Other Sources]: You can also use other sources that offer GIFs, such as [Reddit], [Tumblr], [Imgur], etc. Just make sure that the URL ends with .gif and that the GIF is appropriate for this project.
+- Other Sources: You can also use other sources that offer GIFs, such as [Reddit], [Tumblr], [Imgur], etc. Just make sure that the URL ends with .gif and that the GIF is appropriate for this project.

 ## Categories